open-wc/open-wc/packages/testing-karma-bs/README.md

 # Testing via Browserstack

+Configuration for setting up browserstack testing with karma.

 [//]: # 'AUTO INSERT HEADER PREPUBLISH'

 To make sure your project is production-ready, we recommend running tests in all the browsers you want to support.